pragmaticlinuxblog/yasymon/README.md

 Alternatively, you can directly download the source code from the [Yasymon repository](https://github.com/pragmaticlinuxblog/yasymon) on GitHub and extract its contents to directory `~/yasymon`.

-Installing Yasymon is now as simple as running this command from the `~/yasymon` directory:
+Installing Yasymon is now as simple as running these commands from the `~/yasymon` directory:

+`make clean all`

 `sudo make install`